 AIM Ecycling, LLC is a full-service electronics recycler. we are R2 compliant, which means we are very stringent on all data containing materials and only use certified R2 vendors.

 Electronics recycling is our only business.
 We are not distracted by collecting paper, plastic bottles or anything else.
 We collect and process computers, printers, servers, network equipment and personal electronics.
-Our processing streams include circuit boards, batteries, CRT and flat-screen displays, toner cartridges, lead-acid batteries from UPS devices and mercury in CCFL lamps.
+Our processing streams include circuit boards, batteries, flat-screen displays, toner cartridges, lead-acid batteries from UPS devices and mercury in CCFL lamps.
 We are also able to process miscellaneous electronics, such as computer keyboards, power supplies, copiers, telephone systems, laboratory/test equipment, manufacturing e-scrap and audiovisual/video production equipment.